 - Assemble and bake the pastries

 - 14. Have a small cup of water nearby.
-Dip your thumbs into the water, then straight down into the middle of the dough spiral.
+Dip your thumbs in the water, then straight down into the middle of the dough spiral.
 Flatten it against the bottom of the cup to a thickness of about 1/8 inch, then smooth the dough up the sides and create a raised lip about 1/8 inch above the pan.
 The pastry sides should be thinner than the bottom.

 - 15. Fill each cup 3/4 full with the slightly warm custard.
 Bake the pasteis until the edges of the dough are frilled and brown, about 8 to 9 minutes.